Balancing Transparency and Privacy: The Role of Document Redaction

 According to the 2023 Summary of Annual Freedom of Information ACT (FOIA) Reports, 121 federal agencies were subject to FOIA.
 Overall, the federal government received a record high of 1,199,699 FOIA requests, reflecting the vast amounts of sensitive information managed in document form by government bodies.

-Given these concerning numbers, government agencies are left with no choice but to turn to redaction as a solution to the tall order of transparency while still complying with transparency laws.
+Given these concerning numbers, government agencies are left with no choice but to turn to redaction as a solution to the tall order of transparency while still complying with privacy laws.

 In this blog, we’ll explore the importance of transparency for government agencies and the challenges that arise while doing so.
 We will also discuss the right approach for incorporating document redaction to maintain privacy while being transparent.